OriginalMadman/Ars-Magica-Open-License/README.md

 This write-once, publish-anywhere model means the canonical open-license text can stay clean and unencumbered, while feeding any wanted derivatives in the easiest possible manner (compare this with copy/pasting from PDF (everyone’s favorite…?), trying to convert .docx formats or manually reformatting plain text headings and tables).

-You can straight open a markdown in google docs, word, (modern) notepad - or use Visual Code, Typora, Notepad++ (with plugin) etc or copy paste as-is to Websites (like GitHub), Blogs (WordPress, Medium), Notes (Notion, Obsidian), Chats (Slack, Discord), and Forums (this one!) as they all support Markdown natively.
+You can straight open a markdown in google docs, word, (modern) notepad - or use Visual Code, Typora, Notepad++ (with plugin) etc or copy paste as-is to Websites (like GitHub), Blogs (WordPress, Medium), Notes (Notion, Obsidian), Chats (Slack, Discord), and Forums (Like https://forum.atlas-games.com/c/games-discussion/ars-magica/15 ) as they all support Markdown natively.
 <br/>
 <br/>
 <br/>